ABE1617/Smart-Maritime-Weather-Monitoring-Station/README.md

 ### Upload & Run

 1. Clone this repository
-2. Open the `.ino` file in Arduino IDE
+2. Open the `Main.ino` file in Arduino IDE
 3. Connect your Arduino board and upload the code

 ---